 Specifically, the court concluded that Illinois lawmakers “clearly provided that a claimant must file a wrongful death action within two years from the date on which the claimant knew, or through the use of reasonable diligence should have known . . . of the existence of the injury or death for which damages are sought in the action.”
 The court emphasized that “the required knowledge is of the death or injury, not of the negligent conduct.”
 As such, “the plain language of the [Wrongful Death] Act required the plaintiff to file a wrongful death claim within two years of the date on which plaintiff knew of the death.”

 Contact an Aurora Wrongful Death Lawyer

 The court noted that its decision creates a split among lower courts, and we may need to wait for an Illinois Supreme Court decision on the issue.
 In the meantime, if you have questions about filing a wrongful death lawsuit for medical malpractice or other negligent behavior, it’s important to contact an experienced Aurora wrongful death attorney as soon as possible.
-The wrongful death lawyers at Woodruff Johnson & Evans can assist with your case.
+The wrongful death lawyers at Woodruff Johnson & Evans Law Offices can assist with your case.